 Yes, you can.
 Birth control pills were once only packaged as 21 days of active hormone pills and seven days of placebo pills.
 While taking placebo pills, menstrual period-like bleeding occurs.

 Today women have many more options — from regimens with 24 days of active pills and four days of placebo pills to regimens that are all active pills.

-However, unscheduled bleeding and spotting often occur during the first few months on this type of regimen.
-It typically goes away with continued use, but some women continue to have unscheduled bleeding with continuous use of pills.
+Unscheduled bleeding and spotting often occur during the first few months on this type of regimen.
+It usually stops with time, but it continues in some women long after using the pills.

 This means skipping the placebo pills and starting right away on a new pack.
 Continuous use of your birth control pills works best if you're taking a monophasic pill — with the same hormone dose in the three weeks of active pills.

-If you don't get a period for several months, you may have what's known as post-pill amenorrhea.
+If you don't have a period for several months, you may have what's known as post-pill amenorrhea.
 The pill prevents your body from making hormones involved in ovulation and menstruation.
 When you stop taking the pill, it can take some time for your body to return to normal production of these hormones.